Exact Rheology of Uniform Shear Flow in a Gas of Inelastic and Rough Maxwell Particles: Introduction

 The inclusion of roughness in the IRHSM renders the model more realistic but also considerably increases its mathematical complexity.
 In analogy with the IHSM, the USF for the IRHSM has been investigated by computer simulations \cite{GA08}, kinetic modeling \cite{S11a,GG20}, and Grad's moment method \cite{GG20}.

 The aim of the present work is to complement the previous studies on the non-Newtonian rheological properties of the USF by deriving exact results within the framework of the IRMM.
+Whereas our previous study of the NSF transport coefficients~\cite{SK24} addressed the weak-gradient hydrodynamic regime, the USF constitutes an inherently non-Newtonian state with finite shear rates~\cite{SGD04}.
+Therefore, the rheological properties derived here go beyond the NSF description and provide an exact characterization of the nonlinear response of the IRMM.

 The paper is organized as follows.
 In Sect.~\ref{sec2} we formulate the Boltzmann equation for the steady uniform shear flow and derive the hierarchy of balance equations for the relevant velocity moments.
 Section~\ref{sec3} recalls the definition of the IRMM and the exact expressions of the collisional production rates needed for the USF problem.
 In Sect.~\ref{sec4} we obtain the exact solution for the reduced stress and spin-spin tensors, analyze the resulting nonlinear rheological properties, and discuss their dependence on the coefficients of restitution and the moment of inertia.
 The main conclusions are summarized in Sect.~\ref{sec5}.